Funerary complex of Sultan Qaytbay: Sultan Qaytbay

 Al-Ashraf Qaytbay was a mamluk purchased by Sultan Barsbay and served under several Mamluk sultans, the last of whom – Sultan al-Zahir Timurbugha – appointed him amir al-kabir, the commander-in-chief or highest position for an amir under the sultan.
 Qaytbay succeeded Timurbugha as sultan at the age of 54, and ruled for nearly 29 years from 1468 to 1496, the second-longest reign of any Egyptian Mamluk sultan (after al-Nasir Muhammad).
 His period was marked by external threats and internal rebellions, notably from the rising Ottomans, which required costly military expeditions, as well as by financial problems.

 Nonetheless, Qaytbay is known as an effective ruler who brought long-term stability while in power.
 He is notable as one of the greatest patrons of architecture in the Mamluk period, particularly of the Burji Mamluk period which was otherwise marked by Egypt's relative decline.
-He is known for at least 85 structures which he built or restored in Egypt, Syria, Palestine, and Mecca, including 17 in Cairo, and this period is characterized by a refinement of the Mamluk architectural style which included greater decorative detail.
+He is known for at least 85 structures which he built or restored in Egypt, Syria, Palestine, and Mecca, including 17 in Cairo, and this period is characterized by a refinement of the Mamluk style which included greater decorative detail.